GuoXinrong/MVulD/baselines/README.md

 you can download MSR_data_cleaned.csv and Joern by running `get_data.sh`

-### Step 1: clean Code
+### Step 1: Clean Code

 run `scripts/process_dataset.py` to clean dataset and remove abnormal functions, which also get the glove, word2vec and other models that will be used to initialize node embedding by the graph model

 ### Step 2: Graph Extraction: Generate CPGs with the help of joern

-run `scripts/processJoern.py` to extract .c file and run Joern to get corresponding edges.json and nodes.json
+Run `scripts/processJoern.py` to extract .c file and run Joern to get corresponding edges.json and nodes.json

 ### Step 3: Image Generation

-run `scripts/getImages.py` to check data after Joern and resample the data to produce [an balanced dataset](https://drive.google.com/file/d/1biGbJ4t3zxdYLw9-o_mPph8t_xVbW4RA/view?usp=sharing), and then generate images(i.e.,CPG)
+Run `scripts/getImages.py` to check data after Joern and resample the data to produce [the final balanced dataset](https://drive.google.com/file/d/1biGbJ4t3zxdYLw9-o_mPph8t_xVbW4RA/view?usp=sharing), and then generate images(i.e.,CPG)

 ## Baselines